xyh/departure-server/README.md

 3. SPA: I use AngularJS as the framework because I'm familiar with it so it's a good idea to use it for a prototype.

+## Feature

+1. At the beginning the app will ask for permission to get user's location.
+If get user's location successfully, the map will move to that point and get nearby departure times.
+However, the user can refresh nearby departure info anytime on any area of the map by just click on the "Re-search current area" button at left bottom corner.

+2. User can also toggle Bus/Train Stops that currently doesn't have any departure time info.

+3. User can type in the search field and the Stops info will be filtered accordingly.

 ## Things need to improve